-There is a fair amount of argument around mentioning your license on the resume.
+There is a fair argument around mentioning your license on the resumes for registered nurse.

-But as we found, this information is already available as public records and there is literally no breach of privacy happening while you mention it.
+But as we found, this information is already available as public records, and there is no breach of privacy happening while you mention it.

-In fact, mentioning the license number might just make the recruiter's job very very easy and may act as a distinguishing element for you.
+In fact, mentioning the license number might make the recruiter's job very easy and may act as a distinguishing element for you.

-These 5 details are necessary while stating License details:-
+These five details are necessary while stating License details:-

-- Name on the license if it is different than the name on the resume as mentioned in our case.
+- Name on the license (if it is different than the name on the nursing resume)

 - License Expiration Date